filakhtov/gentoo-use-docs/app-crypt/gpgme.md

 This flag should only be enabled if there is a need to use GpgME with Common Lisp programs.

+### debug
+Append the `-UNDEBUG` option to the `CPPFLAGS` environment variable for the duration of the build.
+Enable additional assertions in the code that would terminate the program if the condition fails.

+This flag should normally be disabled, especially in production use.

 ### python
 Prepare python environment and execute the `make prepare`, `make` and `make` install commands from the `lang/python` source subdirectory.
 Install a `gpg` Python module that offers two interfaces, one is a high-level, curated, and idiomatic interface that is implemented as a shim on top of the low-level interface automatically created using SWIG (Simplified Wrapper and Interface Generator).

 This flag should only be enabled if there is a need to use the `gpg` module in Python scripts.

 ### qt5
-Append the `qt` value to the `--enable-languages` option that is passed to the configure script.
+Append the `qt5` value to the `--enable-languages` option that is passed to the configure script.
 Build and install the `libqgpgme` library that provides a very high level Qt API around GpgMEpp library.

 This flag should be enabled if there is a need for the Qt wrapper library.